 Before you toss that purse or bag in the back of your closet, it is possible you may be able to repair a zipper that won't zip.
 It just takes a few minutes, some mineral oil and some patience.

 To understand how to fix a misalignment, you first need to know the parts of a zipper.
 The piece that you move back and forth with your hand is the slider.
 The teeth are the little metal or plastic pieces that lock together.
 The square piece at the end of the zipper is the stop bottom.

 Completely unzip the zipper.

 Examine the teeth of the zipper.
 When you zip up a zipper, the teeth on either side lock together.
-Sometimes, missing teeth can cause a misalignment in the zipper and prevent closure.
-It is difficult to replace zipper teeth and you may need to replace the entire zipper.
+Sometimes, missing or broken teeth can cause a misalignment in the zipper and prevent closure.
+In many cases, it is difficult to replace or repair zipper teeth.
+If that turns out to be the case, you may need to replace the entire zipper.